Nokia Asha 302

 The Nokia Asha 302 is a QWERTY messenger feature phone powered by Nokia's Series 40 operating system.
 It was announced at Mobile World Congress 2012 in Barcelona (on 26 February) along with other Asha phones - the Nokia Asha 202 and 203.
-The 302 is considered to be among the flagship of the Asha family.
+The 302 is considered to be among the flagship of the Asha family, and serve as a non-touch version of the Asha 303.
 Its main features are the QWERTY keyboard, the pentaband 3G radio, SIP VoIP over 3G and Wi-Fi.
 Its design looks a lot like the older Nokia E6 with chrome slidings, giving it a somewhat premium look.
 A software update adds Mail for Exchange support.

 Hardware

 Processors

 The Nokia Asha 302 is powered by the same 1 GHz ARM11 processor found in some Symbian^3 phones such as the Nokia 500, 600 and 700 but lack the dedicated Broadcom GPU which is not supported by the Nokia Series 40 operating system.
 The system also has 128 MB of low power single channel RAM (Mobile DDR).